cyberbotics/webots-doc/guide/using-visual-studio-with-webots.md

 ### Robot Controller Wizard

 Since Webots R2018b, a Visual Studio option is offered in the **Wizards / New Robot Controller...** menu after you choose the C or C++ language on Windows.
-This wizard creates a Visual Studio project for your robot controller, so that you won't have to configure it manually as described in the next section.
+This wizard creates a Visual Studio project for your robot controller, so that you don't need to configure it manually as described in the next section.

 ### Configuration